geerteltink/geert.elt.ink/cksx00h1z0ohxn1s12ybvhzqb.md

 ## Running PHPUnit in PhpStorm with docker-compose on Windows

-I've followed some guides on how to setup PhpStorm with docker-compose but I never got it to work.
+I've followed some guides on how to set up PhpStorm with docker-compose, but I never got it to work.
 I decided to start from scratch and forget about all the guides.

 ## Setup docker